srivallabh123/EDA-on-IPL-2023/README.md

 25. Bowling Statistics
 26. Team wise statistics

 Note: I have done this using google colab.
-So, try to use google colab so that it would display the colors and other features same.
+So, try to use google colab so that it would display the output, colors same as I used.
 For statistics, you can give your favourite team as input so that it displays all the related information about it.